You can find up to date information on Trust services as well as NHS advice and guidance and links to other national and local support resources.

 1 in 4 people will suffer from a mental health problem at some point in their life.
 We should not be afraid to “talk about it".

 Every year the Trust celebrates World Mental Health Day to demonstrate our support for challenging stigma South West London and St George's Mental Health NHS Trust (SWLSTG) and celebrate October Mental Health Month with events across our sites to raise awareness of mental health and to stamp out stigma across south west London.
+Download our Full 2018 Event Calendar here.

-We celebrated with more than 50 events across south west London throughout October, including:
+This year we supported a number of events across south west London throughout October, including:

 Each year we run our digital photography competition #upliftingimage which is open to everyone living across our five boroughs - Sutton, Kingston, Merton, Richmond, Wandsworth.